-Basketball is a team sport played on a rectangular court where two teams, typically of five players, compete to score points by shooting a ball through the opponent's hoop while defending their own.
-Points are awarded as two for a regular field goal or three if shot from beyond the three-point line.
+Basketball is a team sport played on a rectangular court between two teams, typically of five players.
+The objective is to score by shooting a ball through the opponent's hoop while preventing them from doing the same.
+Points are awarded based on the shot's location: two points for field goals within the three-point line and three points for those made beyond it.
 Free throws, worth one point each, are awarded after fouls.
-The team with the most points at the end of the game wins; if the score is tied after regulation, overtime is played.
+The team accumulating the most points by the game's end wins; tied scores lead to an overtime period.

-In 1901, various colleges, including the University of Chicago, Columbia University, Cornell University, Dartmouth College, the University of Minnesota, the U.S. Naval Academy, the University of Colorado, and Yale University started sponsoring men's basketball games, marking a growth in the sport's popularity.
+In 1901, several colleges, including the University of Chicago, Columbia University, Cornell University, Dartmouth College, the University of Minnesota, the U.S. Naval Academy, the University of Colorado and Yale University, began sponsoring men's basketball games.

-On February 6, 1904, the first Canadian interuniversity basketball game took place at YMCA in Kingston, Ontario, between McGill University and Queen's University.
+On February 6, 1904, the first Canadian interuniversity basketball game was played at YMCA in Kingston, Ontario between McGill University and Queen's University.
 McGill won 9–7 in overtime.

-In 1905, prompted by frequent injuries in football, President Theodore Roosevelt suggested that colleges form a governing body.
-This led to the creation of the Intercollegiate Athletic Association of the United States (IAAUS).
+In 1905, President Theodore Roosevelt suggested that colleges form a governing body due to frequent injuries in football, leading to the creation of the Intercollegiate Athletic Association of the United States (IAAUS).

 In 1910, the Intercollegiate Athletic Association of the United States (IAAUS) changed its name to the National Collegiate Athletic Association (NCAA).

-In 1915, the Edmonton Grads, a touring Canadian women's team based in Edmonton, Alberta, began operating.
+In 1915, the Edmonton Grads, a touring Canadian women's team based in Edmonton, Alberta, began playing.

-In 1917, the National Interscholastic Basketball Tournament was established at the University of Chicago by Amos Alonzo Stagg, inviting state champion teams to compete.
+In 1917, the National Interscholastic Basketball Tournament was established at the University of Chicago.
+It was organized by Amos Alonzo Stagg and invited state champion teams.

 In 1924, the International Women's Sports Federation included a women's basketball competition.

-In 1924, the National Catholic Interscholastic Basketball Tournament was inaugurated and held at Loyola University.
+In 1924, the National Catholic Interscholastic Basketball Tournament began at Loyola University.

 By 1925, 37 women's high school varsity basketball or state tournaments were held.